Mithridates VI Eupator: Name and ancestry

 Mithridates is the Greek attestation of the Iranian name Mihrdāt, meaning "given by Mithra" (مهرداد - Mehrdād), the name of the ancient Iranian sun god.
 The name Mihrdāt itself derives from Old Iranian Miθra-dāta-.
 The Greek-language epithet "eupator" means "of a well (noble) father", and was adopted by a number of other Hellenistic rulers.

 Mithridates was a prince of mixed Iranian and Greek ancestry.
-He claimed descent from Cyrus the Great, the family of Darius the Great, the Regent Antipater, the generals of Alexander the Great, as well as the later kings Antigonus I Monophthalmus and Seleucus I Nicator.
+He claimed descent from Cyrus the Great and the family of Darius the Great as well as the Regent Antipater and Alexander's generals Antigonus I Monophthalmus and Seleucus I Nicator.

 Early life

 Mithridates was born in the Pontic city of Sinope, on the Black Sea coast of Anatolia, and was raised in the Kingdom of Pontus.
 He was the first son among the children born to Laodice VI and Mithridates V Euergetes (reigned 150–120 BC).
 His father, Mithridates V, was a prince and the son of the former Pontic monarchs Pharnaces I of Pontus and his cousin-wife Nysa.
 His mother, Laodice VI, was a Seleucid princess and the daughter of the Seleucid monarchs Antiochus IV Epiphanes and his sister-wife Laodice IV.

 Mithridates V was assassinated in about 120 BC in Sinope, poisoned by unknown persons at a lavish banquet which he held.
 He left the kingdom to the joint rule of his widow Laodice VI, and their elder son Mithridates VI, and younger son Mithridates Chrestus.
 Neither Mithridates VI nor his younger brother were of age, and their mother retained all power as regent for the time being.
 Laodice VI's regency over Pontus was from 120 BC to 116 BC (even perhaps up to 113 BC) and favoured Mithridates Chrestus over Mithridates.
 During his mother's regency, Mithridates escaped from his mother's plots against him and went into hiding.

 Mithridates emerged from hiding and returned to Pontus between 116 and 113 BC.
 There, he was hailed as king.
 By this time he had grown to become a man of considerable stature and physical strength.
 He combined extraordinary energy and determination with a considerable talent for politics, organization and strategy.
 Mithridates removed his mother and brother from the throne, imprisoning them both.
 In this way, he became the sole ruler of Pontus.
 Laodice VI died in prison, ostensibly of natural causes.
 Mithridates Chrestus may have died in prison also or may have been tried for treason and executed.
 Mithridates gave both of them royal funerals.
 Mithridates took his younger sister Laodice, aged 16, as his first wife.
 His goals in doing so were to preserve the purity of their bloodline, to solidify his claim to the throne, to co-rule over Pontus, and to ensure the succession to his legitimate children.